 Perhaps the most famous wine region in Spain, La Rioja is revered for its red wines.
 The region is divided into three sub-regions: Rioja Alta, Rioja Baja and Rioja Alavesa.
 This winery is located at a higher altitude in Rioja Alta, benefiting from a fascinating microclimate due to its position between the Atlantic and the Mediterranean.

 Founded in 1973, Beronia is one of the most innovative wineries in la Rioja.
 They are researching and experimenting with different barrel sizes that combine French and American oak to give the wines a unique balance.

 Bodegas Vega Sicilia

 Please note that most wineries and vineyards in Spain remain open to the public, with the necessary COVID-19 health and safety measures in place, as recommended by the government.
-It can be an interesting option if you decide to visit Spain.In the meantime, as you already know, you can taste the aroma and joy of Spain with quality wines from the most famous bodega.
+If you come to Spain, it is very nice to visit some Spanish wineries.

-Discover the widest range of Spanish wines in our store, DiS & DiS.
+Discover the largest range of Spanish wines in our store.

 See you soon, wine lovers!